ParadexRelayer/Consumer-API-docs/readme.md

 }
 ```

-We create a payload message by ordering the payload by the keys then concatinating the keys together followed by the values for those keys concatinated together.
-Please note this message contains "Ethereum Signed Message:" prefix along with the length of the message.
-So for the above payload we would get the following payload message.
+We create a payload message by ordering the payload by the keys then concatenating the keys together, followed by the values for those keys concatenated together.
+Please note this message contains the "Ethereum Signed Message:" prefix along with the length of the message.
+So for the above payload, we'd get the following payload message:

 ```
 '\u0019Ethereum Signed Message:\n34marketnoncestateREP/WETH1234567all'
 ```
-Depending on the language and library that you are using to hash the message the prefix might be automatically added to the string that you are passing in so make sure that it is not getting added twice.
-If the library you are using does automatically add in the prefix then the payload message to pass into the hash function would be
+Depending on the language and library that you are using to hash the message, the prefix might be automatically added to the string you are passing in, so make sure that it isn't getting added twice.
+If the library you're using does automatically add in the prefix then the payload message to pass into the hash function would be
 ```
 'marketnoncestateREP/WETH1234567all'
 ```

 This message is then hashed using Keccak-256 and signed by the private key for the ethereum account to produce a vrs signature which we include in the API-SIG header of the request.
 The API-SIG is constructed by concatenating the r + s + v values together in that order.
-A typescript example of the signing process is included here as a referance
+A typescript example of the signing process is included here for reference:

 ```